muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76RC24):
+- New: Vjoy Remap action: added ignore option for startup button value (in this mode, the action will not set a state on profile start)
-- Change: Switch container: update to current UI API
+- Change: Switch container: updated UI
 - Change: Switch container: added input sync and auto-release release mode switch positions.
 - Fix: Switch container: release actions not executed in some situations.
-- Fix: Switch container: add new switch position could crash QT
+- Fix: Switch container: resolved an issue with the add position button could crash QT
-- Fix: Design time mode selector not always reflecting the current mode in the mode dropdown.
+- Fix: UI: mode selector not always reflecting the current mode.
+- Fix: UI: active input may not always show selected on refresh/load/device change

+Switch Container: this container latches multiple buttons and can only have one position active at any time.
+This container has existed for a while but had a few issues.
+It is meant to map physical hardware switches with multiple positions, including positions that do not trigger an input.

 ### (m76RC23):